Employers interested in participating in the Certificate of Recognition Program need to follow the outlined process and complete all required forms.

-NOTE: At least one Management member of the organization is required to complete the Safety Management System Course online as a prerequisite to this process. http://elearning-bcmsa.ca/index.php
+NOTE: At least one Management member of the organization is required to complete the Safety Management System Course (in a face-to-face course or online on the BCMSA website) as a prerequisite to this process.

 2. COR Application

-A COR Application Form - Local Government Organization or COR Application Form - Non-Local Government Organization must be completed and sent to the BCMSA.
+A COR Application Form must be completed and sent to the BCMSA.

 Once a completed COR Application form is received, a Certificate of Recognition Program Documentation Tracking Form is started by the BCMSA to track progress and ensure all required information is received.